TonySimonovsky/AIConversationFlow/README.md

-# AI Conversation Flow Library
+# AIConversationFlow

+## Anti-agents.
+A Conversational AI abstraction for complex non-linear interfaces, enabling Composability, Controllability, and Testability

 Current Version: 0.0.4.
 A very early version, for presentation purposes.
 Use at your own risk.

 This library provides a framework for managing conversation flows with LLM's, that are composable, controllable and easily testable.